andactan/thesis/README.md

 python make_figures.py
 ```

-This will create all the figures and store them inside the `/figures` directory.
+This will create all the figures and store them inside the `figures` directory.

 ## Generating Contextual Embeddings
 To generate contextual embeddings for the environment name, run `context_embeddings.py` in `environment` directory as